holtzmanjon/holtzmanjon.github.io/index.md

 cosmology.
 I also enjoy working with data analysis and astronomical instrumentation.

-I have been fortunate to have been involved with work on the Hubble Space Telescope: I was an associate member of the Instrument Definition Team for the original WF/PC camera, and a full member of the IDT for the WFPC2 camera.
+I was fortunate to have been involved with work on the Hubble Space Telescope: I was an associate member of the Instrument Definition Team for the original WF/PC camera, and a full member of the IDT for the WFPC2 camera.
 I was closely involved with the initial work on diagnosing